zeetim/shim-review/README.md

 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************
-It is our first submission
+It is out second submission.
+Our fist submission did not get signed by Microsoft.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: